-The failure to support people with ADHD, who are at high risk for unemployment, drug abuse, homelessness, suicide, imprisonment and worse, is economically inefficient and ends up wasting taxpayers’ money.
+The failure to support people with ADHD (attention deficit hyperactivity disorder), who are at increased risk for unemployment, drug abuse, homelessness, suicide, imprisonment and worse, is economically inefficient and ends up wasting taxpayers’ money.

-Here are some more stats about the costs of untreated ADHD:
+Here are some stats about the costs of untreated ADHD:

 - 46% of kids with untreated ADHD have been expelled.
 35% drop out .

 - Kids with untreated ADHD have problems with peer relations and end up with fewer friends .